This article may contain links from our affiliate partners. Please read how we make money!

 Before you get shopping, you need to figure out what kind of range you actually need.
 No other guides go into as much detail as we so here you go.

-Range hoods aren’t like an air fryer or coffee machine that you can just stick on your counter.
+Hoods aren’t like an air fryer or coffee machine that you can just stick on your counter.

 - Type of range hood

-- Ducted vs ductless
+- Ducted hoods vs ductless

-- Size of the hood
+- Size of the vent hoods

 Best Range Hoods: Buyers’ Guide

-Now that you’ve got a better understanding of the different types of range hoods for gas stoves, there are a few other things you might want to think about.
+Now that you’ve got a better understanding of the different types of range hoods for gas stoves.
+There are a few other things you might want to think about.

 Below, we’ll discuss some of the most important features of a range hood to consider before purchasing a certain type and model.